Maharava/Jovian_Cards/docs/ai/ai_architecture.md

 The AI system is considered complete when:

 ✅ **Functional:**
-- All 5 difficulty tiers implemented and playable
+- All 5 difficulty levels implemented and playable
 - No crashes or infinite loops
 - Makes legal moves 100% of the time

 ✅ **Performance:**
-- T1-T3: <100ms turn time
+- L1-L3: <100ms turn time
-- T4: <300ms turn time
+- L4: <300ms turn time
-- T5: <1000ms turn time
+- L5: <1000ms turn time
 - No UI freezing or lag

 ✅ **Quality:**
-- T1 player win rate: 70-80%
+- L1 player win rate: 70-80%
-- T3 player win rate: 50-60%
+- L3 player win rate: 50-60%
-- T5 player win rate: 30-40%
+- L5 player win rate: 30-40%
-- AI finds lethal 95%+ of the time (T2+)
+- AI finds lethal 95%+ of the time (L2+)
-- AI plays defensively when at risk (T3+)
+- AI plays defensively when at risk (L3+)

 ✅ **Maintainability:**
 - Code is modular and testable